drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 Slew rate in the range of 10V/us or better is a requirement for being able to study phenomena that appear as steps or transients on a μs time scale.
 </li>
 <li>
-Power supply rejection ratio above 60dB for the Op Amp and FDA with the recommended power supply, discussed later in further detail for the ADC.
+Power supply rejection ratio above 60dB is a requirement for the Op Amp and for the FDA, with the recommended power supply.
+This is discussed later in further detail for the ADC.
 </li>
 </ul>